-Whether going out on a date, traveling through a foreign country, or interrogating a suspect in a crime, forensic psychology offers a wealth of tools to help decode people’s nonverbal behavior.
-These cues include gestures, vocal tones, body positioning, micro-expressions of the face, and a number of often subconscious indicators of people’s internal states.
+Whether going out on a date, traveling through a foreign country or interrogating a suspect in a crime, forensic psychology offers a wealth of tools to help decode people’s nonverbal behavior.
+These cues include gestures, vocal tones, body positioning, micro-expressions of the face, and often subconscious indicators of people’s internal states.

 So what are some of the telltale signs?

 Science of People (2021) gives a thorough, introductory summary of Dr. Eckman’s work:

 Aspiring forensic psychologists can sharpen their skills in identifying microexpressions through Dr. Ekman’s online Micro Expressions Training Tools course.
 Used by many Fortune 500 companies and individuals, this course teaches how to respond effectively to facial expressions in law enforcement and other workplace and personal environments.
 The goal of this program is to increase individuals’ abilities to increase emotional awareness and detect deception.
 The course is available in English, Spanish, and Portuguese.

 Joe Navarro, a 25-year FBI veteran in counterintelligence agent, best-selling author, is an expert on body language and non-verbal communication.
 He writes on his blog JNForensics.com (2020) that many of the behaviors people typically associate with lying—avoiding eye contact, looking up to one direction, touching one’s face, clearing one’s throat—don’t indicate deception.
 He adds that even experts in the field can only tell if someone is lying roughly 60 percent of the time, slightly better than chance.